-One of Mr. Oliver’s clients was arrested and charged with aggravated assault by pointing a firearm, simple assault, criminal restraint and served a Temporary Restraining Order (TRO) following a domestic incident with his then girlfriend.
-The “victim” alleged that the Defendant had not only threatened her by pointing a load firearm at her head but also struck her several times with a closed fist and physically restrained her from leaving his residence.
-It was readily apparent that the victim’s version of events did not match up with the physical evidence or should we say, lack their of.
+One of Mr. Oliver’s clients was arrested and charged with aggravated assault by pointing a firearm, simple assault, criminal restraint, and served a Temporary Restraining Order (TRO) following a domestic incident with his then-girlfriend.
+The “victim” alleged that the Defendant had not only threatened her by pointing a loaded firearm at her head but also struck her several times with a closed fist and physically restrained her from leaving his residence.
+It was readily apparent that the victim’s version of events did not match up with the physical evidence or should we say, lack thereof.
 It was obvious at the outset that it was impossible for the altercation to take place in the location where the victim alleged it took place.

 With any domestic incident, the temporary restraining order was the first issue to litigate.
 During the hearing, the victim would be seeking to have the Judge impose a final restraining order (FRO) against the Defendant based on the previously mentioned allegations.
 This was rather significant for the Defendant as he was ex-law enforcement and obviously owned several firearms.
 If the FRO was granted, the Defendant would be forced to forfeit his firearms and would almost certainly be barred from every being involved with law enforcement.
 Mr. Oliver and the victim’s attorney engaged in rather extensive negotiations over the victim’s version of events and the evidence that would be introduced into the hearing.
 After discussing the matter with her attorney, the victim decided that rather than commit perjury, she would dismiss the TRO in its entirety.